NoriginMedia/Norigin-Spatial-Navigation/README.md

 ##### `onEnterPress` (function)
 Callback that is called when the component is focused and Enter key is pressed.
 Receives `extraProps` (see below) and `KeyPressDetails` as arguments.

+##### `onBackPress` (function)
+Callback that is called when the component is focused and Back key is pressed.
+If no callback was provided to the focused component, the event will go up through the Focusable Tree as long as a one was finded or the top was reached up.
+Receives `extraProps` (see below) and `KeyPressDetails` as arguments.

 ##### `onEnterRelease` (function)